g-hodge/Hodge-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 After creating their model, they can evaluate it, loop back, and make any desired adjustments to the hyperparameters.
 By doing so, they can create a product they are proud of and understand.

-## Unsupervised Machine Learning Overview
+## Unsupervised Machine Learning 📕
 The goal of machine learning is to create models that replicate how humans go about making decisions.
 Machine learning comes in three different types: **supervised**, **unsupervised**, and **reinforcement learning**.
 This app will help users learn about unsupervised machine learning.